Our Curriculum

 Examination Board: OCR

 The Cambridge Nationals in Sport Studies takes a more sector-based focus, whilst also encompassing some core sport/Physical Education themes.
 Students have the opportunity to apply theoretical knowledge about different types of sport and physical activity, skills development and sports leadership to their own practical performance.
-They will learn about contemporary issues in sport such as funding, participation, ethics and role models, and sport and the media.
+They will learn about contemporary issues in sport such as funding, participation, technology, ethics and role models, and sport and the media.
 Students will develop an appreciation of the importance of sport locally and nationally, different ways of being involved in sport and how this shapes the sports industry.
-Students are assessed on their practical ability in teams, individually and as officials.
+Students are assessed on their practical ability in two sports and their ability to lead a coaching session.
 The physical education classes will consist of pupils who have shown an aptitude and enthusiasm for PE during Key Stage 3.
-It is important that you have reached a high level of performance by the end of year 8.
+It is important that you have reached a high level of performance and completed their retrieval theory tasks by the end of year 9.

 You will have ONE practical and TWO theory lessons a week.
 You will: